reimagined/resolve/docs/tutorial.md

   // A projection function receives the state and an event, and returns the updated state.
   [SHOPPING_LIST_CREATED]: (state, { timestamp }) => ({
     ...state,
-    createdAt: timestamp  // Add an event's timestamp to the state.
+    createdAt: timestamp, // Add an event's timestamp to the state.
-  })
+  }),
-};
+}
 ```

 Register the projection in the application's configuration file: